 - Check you balance before you proceed to the next step.

 Walking Down The Stairs

 - Start at the edge of the step, keeping your hips beneath you.

-- Place your crutches on the step below, your weaker leg should immediately follow the crutches to the step below.
-(Remember: “down with the bad“)
+- Place your crutches on the step below, your weaker leg should immediately follow them to the step below.
+(Remember: “down with the bad”)

 - Be sure to bend at the hips and knees to prevent leaning too far forward.